-Farrah Abraham Dubbed An “Absolute Joke” In Latest Instagram Video
+Farrah Abraham Dubbed An ‘Absolute Joke’ In Latest Instagram Video

 @pristine_peaches also had some thoughts.

-“FarraHam, you’re pathetic begging for people to call in for your “podcast” lamo [sic] We didn’t see a single actual call”
+“FarraHam, you’re pathetic begging for people to call in for your ‘podcast’ lamo [sic] We didn’t see a single actual call”

 Another comment simply asks where Farrah’s daughter is.